This page is part of the Peake STUDIES website

 Click on the image to see a pdf of the full cover of this book.

-This large volume (11 x 9 inches, more than 200 pages) in full colour called Mervyn Peake: the Man and his Art was published by Peter Owen on 3rd October 2006, at £35.
+This large volume (11 x 9 inches, more than 200 pages) in full colour called Mervyn Peake: the Man and his Art was published by Peter Owen on 3rd October 2006.
+A paperback edition came out at the end of 2008, the hardback having already sold out.

 It contains about three hundred reproductions of paintings, drawings and illustrations by Peake, chosen by Sebastian Peake and Alison Eldred, as well as essays on his life and work.
 Contributors include Joanne Harris, John Howe (whose essay can be read here), Michael Moorcock, and half-a-dozen others.
 Peter Winnington edited the book and wrote several of the chapters.